Daoist Acupuncture & Classical Chinese Medicine

 My work is not about fixing you.
 It is about listening to you and understanding what is happening.

 Acupuncture, in this context, is a way of listening.
-Through pulse, observation, conversation, and treatment, we begin to see how Jing, Qi, and Shen are relating to one another.
+Through pulse, observation, conversation, and treatment, we begin to see how jing (potential), (qi) movement, and shen (awareness) are relating to one another.
 Sometimes the work is physical.
 Sometimes emotional.
 Sometimes it touches larger questions about meaning and direction.
 Often, it is all of these at once.

 I don’t see illness as something to eliminate as quickly as possible.
 I see it as something to understand.
 When the underlying pattern becomes clearer, balance does not have to be imposed; it can begin to restore itself.